csquared/remote-control/readme.md

 It works over websockets and updates connected clients in realtime when they adjust the volume.

 Run it on the computer you are using to watch streaming video.
-Connect via http://<ip>:<port> and adjust the volume to your heart's content!
+Point your browser at that computer's ip and port and adjust the volume to your heart's content!

 ## Installation